In the Bazaars of Hyderabad: Style

-In the poem "In the Bazaars of Hyderabad" the poet describes the magnificent things of life along with common scenes of the bazaars; The poem is set in the form of conversations between customers and vendors.
-Sarojini Naidu has repeatedly asked questions in every stanza about the different kinds of goods sold in the bazaar.
-Naidu presents the scene of the music produced by traditional instruments played by the musicians and the chanting of the magicians, the various fruits being sold by the fruit-men, the weighing of saffron, lentils, and rice by the vendors, and other depictions of different wares which are sold in the bazaar.
-The poet has used vibrant rhymes to describe the magnificence of the bazaars and the products sold.
+In the poem "In the Bazaars of Hyderabad" the poet describes the usual occupations as seen in the bazaars; The poem is set in the form of conversation between the buyers and the vendors.
+Every stanza of poem contains a question about day-to-day merchandise available in the bazaar.
+Naidu presents the scenes of local musicians performing there compositions played with traditional instruments and the magicians creating an atmosphere of ecstasy, the various fruits being sold by the fruit-men, the weighing of saffron, lentils, and rice by the vendors, and other depictions of various commodities which are sold in the bazaar.
+Naidu had used vibrant rhymes to describes the merchandising and nobility of the bazaar.

 Poetic devices

 The poem contains five stanzas of six lines each.
 Every line of the poem contains a rhythm and a beat, and the sequence of the phrases "What do you" and "O ye" marks the rhyme scheme of the poem.
 It follows a unique rhyme scheme in which the second, fourth, and sixth lines in each stanza rhyme.
 The third and fifth lines also rhyme.
 Whereas the last stanza is a slight exception though.
 The poet often repeats these phrases, to create a musical effect, to emphasize a point, and lend unity to the poem.
 The conversation between the vendor and the buyer is set in a form of question and answer.
 To present the pictorial scene of the bazaar, Naidu uses poetic-imagery—(a vibrant sense of touch, sound, smell, sight, and taste), as well as alliteration and traditional end rhyme.
 The general scheme is ABCBCB.